dulanjal/mdtester/Observe.md

 io:print("percentile values: ");
 io:println(timer.percentileValues(observe:TIME_UNIT_SECONDS));
 ```

+**NOTE:** Those metrics will be by default exposed via an endpoint that supports Prometheus format.
+That being said, metric implementation is capable to support other monitoring solutions by extending ballerina runtime.

 ### Tracing
 This package exposes APIs according to OpenTracing specification version 1.1.
 By default Jaeger OpenTracing implementation is used.